FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 query = batch_request.format('', org=org, source=source)
 response2 = requests.post(query, data = source_data)
 ```
 You may notice here that we did not pass a target source, this could be done as specified before.
 Then we use `to_df` again and as expected obtain the same dataframe as before.
-Then to see the equivalences with our local identifiers we can simply join the dataframes
+To see the equivalences with our local identifiers we can simply join the dataframes
 ```python=3.8.5
 local_mapping = mappings.join(case2.set_index('source'), on='original')
 ```